 To determine if you are paying or receiving the correct amount of California child support and California spousal support you should look at your current California child support and/or California spousal support order to make sure the calculations are correct.
 You should also take into considering any change in circumstances that may have occurred.

 The Law Offices of Edward Misleh, APC is a Sacramento law firm, located in Sacramento, California that practices family law and represents clients in Sacramento, California and clients in Northern California with services they need and deserve when addressing all aspects of divorce and support.
 Call now our Lawyer Hotline.
-We offer a free consultation to all new clients.
-Call now 916-443-1267 for your free consultation.
+Call now 916-443-1267.

 Excess Support Payments

 It is not too late to take action should you determine that you making excess support payments to a child or your former spouse.

 To determine if you are making excess support payments for child support or spousal support, you should first check your court order.
 Check your court order carefully for the following possible errors:

 - The timeshare is correct.
 Timeshare is the amount of time children spend with each parent.
 Any calculation should be done on an hourly basis to ensure accuracy.
 You must also consider any timeshare differences for other children you and your coparent share.